nalbarr/portfolio/docs/areas.md

 Areas I am most passionate about ...

 ## Connected and Informed Consumers, Graphs, Knowledge Graphs
 Ask yourself this question?
-Does the platform or tools you or your team uses really help you?
+Does the product you use really help you?
+Do you find yourself having to look for right information but get frustated?
+So much - you may even look for another product?  *Enter the age of the Connected and Informed Consumer*.

-Clients often ask me *and* I ask myself as a remote caregiver of the Healthcare system.
-Most of the time we are puzzled as we do not have many of the pieces of the puzzle to solve the problem in front of us.
-We often never have the information accessible, available, and connected to make decisions.
+Clients often ask me this to solve their industry-specific problems.

+A more *tangible* example is *I ask myself* as a remote caregiver of the U.S.  Healthcare system.
+Most of the time we as a *product consumer* are puzzled as we do not pieces of the puzzle to solve the problem in front of us.
+We often never have the right information accessible, available, and connected to make decisions.

 I believe modern graph platforms and knowledge graphs can empower better experiences.

 ## Building Bridges, Mentoring, Connecting The Dots
 I *love* interdisciplinary teams.
 For me, this where all the great ideas and innovation magic happen.
 Once you have been part of a team like that - you never want to let the feeling go and always are looking to make it happen again.
 This involve a lot of *bridge building* to connect customer, problems worth solving, specific needs and solutions that can sustain.

-As a founder of HYBRID Labs, I love *mentoring* the next generation and immersing teams into challenging topics like Digital Health, AI, and Cloud.
-HYBRID Labs has had three teams place #1 in innovation competitions within Digital Health.
+As a founder of *HYBRID Labs* (:tm:), I love *mentoring* the next generation and immersing teams into challenging topics like Digital Health, AI, and Cloud.  *HYBRID Labs* (:tm:) has had three teams place #1 in innovation competitions within Digital Health.

 Lastly, *connecting the dots* for both clients and students is what I most proud of.
 In past years, I have mentored over 25 teams of which we all together launched product innovations, new careers and value added relationships.